PapyrusCompendium/Steganography/README.md

 image.
 You can now select if you would like to use AES cryptography.
 If you choose to use AES, then
 make sure to enter an AES key!
 Now you can select convert, and process the image.
 At the point you
 convert the image you will see another image appear on the right hand side of the menu.
 The image
-on the right side is the encoded image, you can choose to download this from here.
+on the right side is the encoded image, you can choose to save this image from here.
 To decode the
 image simply follow the same process but selecting the decode radio button on the top, and not
 the encode radio button.